Adaptations

 Can I have a home adaptation?

-For minor adaptations you will just need request this from the adaptations team either by calling the contact centre or via the customer portal.
-Adaptation.
 Minor adaptations are small changes to your home such as grab rails, fixed shower seats, half steps and lever taps.
+To request a minor adaptation, please contact us.

 What happens if I’m refused an adaptation?